Buffalo-Glazed Grilled Salmon with Blue Cheese Coleslaw (Video)

-For a mouth-watering new take on grilled salmon, try this Buffalo-Glazed Grilled Salmon with Blue Cheese Coleslaw!
-And this tasty salmon dinner is low-carb and gluten-free, so enjoy it as often as you'd like!
+Try this Buffalo-Glazed Grilled Salmon with Blue Cheese Coleslaw for a mouth-watering variation of grilled salmon that Buffalo chicken fans are going to love!
+And this tasty salmon dinner is low-carb and gluten-free, so enjoy it as often as you’d like!

 I’m a huge fan of grilled salmon, something I make all year long on my outdoor grill or using a stove-top grill pan when it’s too cold to grill outside.
 And while I do have some favorite grilled salmon recipes that I make over and over, I’m always thinking about how to add a new twist to salmon cooked on the grill.